Nurse Anesthesia Simulation Labs

 Virtual Reality

 Virtual reality (VR) is now integrated into the curriculum, offering realistic simulations that range from anesthesia machine checkouts to the management of rare intraoperative emergencies.
-This technology allows students to practice a variety of simulations at their own pace and in the comfort of their homes, thereby building the confidence, critical thinking, and skills necessary for success prior to entering clinical.
-Check out this video to learn more about the use of VR.
+This technology allows students to practice a variety of simulations at their own pace and in the comfort of their homes, thereby building the confidence, critical thinking, and skills necessary for success prior to participating in clinical experiences.
+Check out the video below to learn more about the use of VR.

 Simulation Embedded in the Curriculum

-Prior to participating in simulations, students attend didactic lectures to establish a foundation of key concepts.
-The simulation program utilizes didactic knowledge and allows students to apply concepts to patient care through multiple workshops, open labs, and high-fidelity simulations.
+Prior to participating in simulations, students attend lectures to establish a foundation of key concepts.
+The simulation program allows students to apply the concepts learned during lectures to patient care through multiple workshops, open labs, and high-fidelity simulations.
 All simulations are integrated into the curriculum to facilitate student success.
 A detailed breakdown is provided below:

 First year: